saymrwulf/go-ethereum/notes.md

-2019-01-22T05:41:00 - Implementing approach from a new paper read last night (go-ethereum) 2019-01-22T01:06:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (go-ethereum) 2019-03-06T07:45:00 - Refactor for clarity, might break a few tests though (go-ethereum)
+2019-01-22T05:41:00 - Implementing approach from a new paper read last night (go-ethereum) 2019-01-22T01:06:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (go-ethereum) 2019-03-06T07:45:00 - Refactor for clarity, might break a few tests though (go-ethereum) 2019-03-06T01:37:00 - Minor doc updates: linking to article on quantization (go-ethereum)